302 Metropolitan Ave.,

 Our Rating: ★★★★ Great

 Subway: L to Bedford Ave. or Lorimer St.

 Booze: Full bar

-Extra Fancy is set to open on Monday in Williamsburg, aiming to establish itself as an “upscale clam shack.”
-Partners Mark Rancourt (Macao Trading Co.) and Robert Krueger (Employees Only) chose the highbrow-lowbrow name from the side of a seafood-condiment bottle.
-Chef Ross Florance worked with Eric Ripert at Le Bernardin and was a recent stagier at Noma.
+An “upscale clam shack” from partners Mark Rancourt (Macao Trading Co.) and Robert Krueger (Employees Only), who chose the highbrow-lowbrow name from the side of a seafood-condiment bottle.
 Along with a casual seafood menu, expect Extra Fancy to feature entrées priced between $17 and $25.
-The drinks menu will offer a large of selection craft beers, ciders, wines by the glass, and original cocktails by Krueger and Rancourt.
-Extra Fancy’s bar will be open from 5 p.m. to 4 a.m. each night, serving dinner from 6 p.m. to 11:30 p.m., with brunch and late-night menus to follow in the coming weeks.
+The drinks menu offers a large of selection craft beers, ciders, wines by the glass, and original cocktails by Krueger and Rancourt.

 Time Outs says: